clizarraga-UAD7/geo-datascience2/geo-ds-reads.md

-q## List of general Geo-Data Science Applications
+## List of general Geo-Data Science Applications

 A collection of available online resources